The global derived period map: The derived period domain

 for $i \geq 0$.
-Then $X \simeq \sum_{i}H^{i}(X)[-i]$. \end{thm} Moreover, in \cite{Deligne94}, Deligne constructs a canonical map $\phi: HX \to X$ inducing the identity in cohomology.
+Then there is a canonical map $\phi$ from $HV \coloneqq \sum_{i}H^{i}(V)[-i]$ to $V$ inducing the identity on cohomology. \end{thm} If $\cat D$ is the derived category of $\cat A$ the existence of the isomorphism is Theorem 1.5 in \cite{Deligne68}, but the proof does not depend on this assumption, see also the beginning of \cite{Deligne94}.
+The canonical map is constructed in \cite{Deligne94}.

 Now we let $\cat A$ be the category of sheaves of abelian groups on $t(S)$, $X$ be $Rf_{*}{\set C}$ and $u$ be the map induced by the relative Lefschetz operator.
 We obtain the following (see \cite{Deligne68} 2.6.3): The homotopy locally constant sheaf $Rf_{*}{\set C}$ is quasi-isomorphic to a direct sum of its cohomology sheaves, which are local systems.